BA, Oberlin College

 Nothing makes me happier than when I hear from a student or recent graduate who has found her or his niche in the legal community and is out using the skills they learned in my classes to solve legal problems.
 I love that as a professor I get to have a role in supporting people at a critical juncture in their professional, and often personal, journey to a satisfying career.

-NEWS: Mary-Beth Moylan was interviewed on Capital Public Radio's Insight program on Oct.
+News: Mary-Beth Moylan was interviewed on Capital Public Radio's Insight program on Oct.
 20, 2016 about conflicting propositions on the November ballot.
-Listen.

-Professor Mary-Beth Moylan is the Director of Global Lawyering Skills ("GLS"), the nationally recognized, required two-year skills program that introduces students to a broad range of core lawyering skills that include, legal research, writing, and oral advocacy, as well as client interviewing, client counseling, negotiation, and drafting.
-Professor Moylan is also the co-author of Global Lawyering Skills (West 2013), a legal skills textbook that is unique in the market for its focus on cross-border and cross-cultural considerations in lawyering skills and practice.
-In addition to her responsibilities directing, writing, and teaching in the GLS program, Professor is also the co-director of the Advocacy and Dispute Resolution Center.
-In this capacity, she has the chance to bring advocacy programming to McGeorge, including the annual Lou Ashe Distinguished Lecture Series, and support our outstanding advocacy competition teams for mock trial and moot court.
-Professor Moylan frequently serves as a coach to at least one moot court team.
+Professor Mary-Beth Moylan is the Associate Dean for Experiential Learning and a Professor in the Global Lawyering Skills (“GLS”) program at McGeorge.
+GLS is a nationally recognized, required two-year skills program that introduces students to a broad range of core lawyering skills that include, legal research, writing, and oral advocacy, as well as client interviewing, client counseling, negotiation, and drafting.
+Professor Moylan is also the co-author of Global Lawyering Skills (West 2013) and Global Lawyering Skills: Second Edition (West 2018), a legal skills textbook that is unique in the market for its focus on cross-border and cross-cultural considerations in lawyering skills and practice.
+In addition to her responsibilities in the GLS program, Professor Moylan’s associate dean responsibilities include working with the Clinics, Externships, and Pro Bono work of the law school.
+She also works closely with the Advocacy and Dispute Resolution Center and the Capital Center for Law and Policy.
+She also teaches Civil Procedure.

 Professor Moylan has a long-standing passion for and expertise in politics and government.
 Since 2003, she has supervised the publication of the California Initiative Review, an online journal providing objective and neutral analysis of each statewide ballot proposition.
 The California Initiative Review is published in advance of every California statewide general election.
 Professor Moylan and her students also hold a public forum for explanation and discussion of the statewide ballot propositions, and Professor Moylan regularly provides a summary of the propositions to Capital Public Radio’s Insight program in advance of each general election.
 Her expertise in politics and government is not limited to the initiative process, and Professor Moylan is often looked to by local news media for expert advice on state constitutional issues, conflicts of interest, and other election related topics.